kjendrzyca/just-do-it/README.md

 Running wit `--verbose` flag by default.

-To see the code coverage run the command with `--coverage` flag.
+To see the code coverage run the command with `--coverage` flag:

 `npm test -- --coverage`